Why The United MileagePlus Explorer Card is a Keeper

 Even though I had no intention of eating, the buffet and food options at this lounge were very underwhelming, both in terms of quality and quantity.

 The options available were more like snacking options rather than a buffet.
-The salad did not look appetizing and I probably would not have eaten it even if I was hungry.
+The salad did not look appetizing, and I probably would not have eaten it if I had been hungry.

-The cheese looked a bit more appetizing but again, I was full from having dinner just an hour earlier so I didn’t bother helping myself.
-The brownie might have been the most appetizing snack that was offered at the loungeThe espresso machine offered all types of drinks including lattes, mochas, and cappuccinos.
+The cheese looked more appetizing, but again, I was full from having dinner just an hour earlier, so I didn’t bother helping myself.

-I did have the latte from the espresso machine and that was surprisingly good.
-I do confess that my main purpose in caffeinating myself was to induce hunger for the business class dinner on the Lufthansa flight.
+I had the latte from the espresso machine, which was surprisingly good.
+I confess that my main purpose in caffeinating was to induce hunger for the business class dinner on the Lufthansa flight.
 The fact that the latte tasted good just happened to be a bonus.

 Seating